Rix565/GroundScratch/README.md

 #### Production environnement
 Upload the repository zip file (Code->Download Zip) and extract it on a folder.

-Go to the newly created GroundScratch folder and modify the settings part of the main.py file (in the future, settings will be separated in a settings.py file)
+Go to the newly created GroundScratch folder and modify the settings.py file.

 If you're self-hosting the site: